silencesys/hands-on-quit/README.md

 ## Other copyright holders
 * Mouse picture © Bodleian Libraries, University of Oxford
 * Dragon and rabbit pictures © The British Library
 * Picture of Insular MS is © Cambridge, Corpus Christi College and licensed under [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by/4.0/).

 <br>

 # 👾 Warning
-This app might be developed by the original team and thus if you would like to see the code of the original prototype browse the repository under [this hash](https://github.com/silencesys/hands-on-quit/tree/7188c7e1f0870f506142c2dd0d5df149207cf21e)
+This app might be further developed by the authors and thus if you would like to see the code of the original prototype browse the repository under [this hash](https://github.com/silencesys/hands-on-quit/tree/7188c7e1f0870f506142c2dd0d5df149207cf21e)